cblanquera/intime/README.md

 ### Transferring

-A consumer wallet can transfer time to a mining wallet in order to keep it safe from being burned however a mining wallet cannot transfer funds to any kind of wallet while it's mining.
+A consumer wallet can transfer time to a mining wallet in order to keep it safe from being burned however, a mining wallet cannot transfer funds to any kind of wallet while it's mining.
 When a mining wallet does it's first transfer out, it is automatically unlinked from the software and treated as a consumer wallet.
 A consumer wallet can never change into a mining wallet.
 The mining